Erika’s BRCA 2 Previvor Breast Cancer Story

 When I found out I had BRCA, I just would go and do a lot of research about it.
 I guess this is just because I’m a lawyer.
 I would read medical studies and all these type of things.

 What I would come across is that BRCA mutations are commonly associated with the Ashkenazi Jewish community.
-It’s a one-in-forty rate in that community.
+It’s a 1-in-40 rate in that community.

 I just thought that was really incredible, because from a breast cancer perspective, black women tend to get diagnosed earlier.
 They’re usually diagnosed with more aggressive cancers, and they’re more likely to die from breast cancer.